Cannabis for Pain: What does the science say?

 Shop All

-Very generally speaking, indica strains and products are considered stronger painkillers than sativa.
-That’s largely based on some broad assumptions about indica, the darker, denser, bushier strain that’s earned itself the mnemonic “in-da-couch” because of its tendency toward more of a “body” high.
+Generally speaking, indica strains and products are considered stronger painkillers than sativas.
+That’s largely based on some broad assumptions about indicas—the darker, denser, bushier strains that can produce “couch-lock” due to their tendency to produce a relaxed body high for indica fans.

-When separated, the two most abundant cannabinoid compounds do very specific things: THC makes you “high,” euphoric, creative and giddy.
-CBD has no such psychoactive effect, but is widely known to make people feel more relaxed and less stressed (and has its own promise as a reliever of very specific kinds of pain).
+When separated, the two most abundant cannabinoid compounds do very specific things: THC can create feelings of euphoria, creativity, and giddiness, while CBD has no such intoxicating effects.
+However, CBD is widely known to make some people feel more relaxed and less stressed.

 You’ve got to experiment.

-Everyone’s metabolism, experience level and types of pain are wildly different.
-What works for a friend or family member with the same symptoms may not work all that well for you.
+Everyone’s metabolism, cannabis experience level, and types of pain can be vastly different.
+Types of strains and products that work for a friend or family member with similar symptoms may not work for you.
+Fortunately, there are many options to choose from:

-Speaking of CBD, the “not high” compound has shown lots of promise in treating neurological disorders such as epilepsy, the neuropathic pain associated with multiple sclerosis and in joint and arthritis treatments.
-If your pain is the result of nerve damage, neuropathy or other nervous-system conditions, try experimenting with CBD, which may give you relief without the buzz.
+What about cannabis for nerve pain?
+CBD has shown lots of promise in treating neurological disorders such as epilepsy, the neuropathic pain associated with multiple sclerosis, and joint and arthritis treatments.
+If your pain is the result of nerve damage, neuropathy, or other nervous system conditions, consider experimenting with CBD to see what works for you.

-But it also speaks to cannabis’ power as a painkiller, something that not only dates back centuries, but is backed by multiple modern scientific trials, studies and reviews.
-And plenty more of that is on the way.
+These clinical papers are just two of many sources building toward the notion of cannabis as an opioid “exit” drug—or better yet, one that may keep people from getting hooked in the first place.
+They also speak to cannabis’ power as a painkiller, something that not only dates back centuries but is backed by multiple modern scientific trials, studies, and reviews—and plenty more of that is on the way.

 Share this post